-Last night I got to explore Edmonton, Alberta's very first Nuit Blanche!
+I was so excited to explore Edmonton, Alberta's first Nuit Blanche!
 This all-night (from 7 pm until 4 am) contemporary art event took place in the city's downtown core and was made up of more than 30 artworks, performances, and interactive exhibits.
 This festival began in Paris in 2002 and since then has spread to cities all over the world!

 Exhibits included an artist building a high-rise out of bouncy castles, steam-rolling various items in a makeshift hockey rink, playing soccer on uneven surfaces, and more!
-Here are just a few of the incredible exhibits that I experienced last night.
+Here are just a few of the incredible exhibits that I got to experience.

 Half The Air In A Given Space